What is a cryptocurrency? How does cryptocurrency work? What are the different types of cryptocurrency?

 What are the private keys?

 A cryptocurrency wallet stores your private keys.
-A private key uses the cryptography method to ensure security while accessing your cryptocurrencies.
-In other words, private keys help you to locate your cryptocurrencies with complete protection against any theft or unauthorized access to your crypto funds.
-A private key is like a PIN to a bank account.
+A private key uses cryptography to ensure security while accessing your cryptocurrencies.
+In other words, private keys help you to locate your cryptocurrencies with complete protection.
+A private key is similar to a PIN to a bank account, except that anyone with access to a private key is completely responsible for securing their own funds.
+Private keys should NOT be shared publicly.

-A cryptocurrency wallet also stores public keys.
-Public keys use an asymmetric-key encryption cryptography algorithm to convert a message into an unreadable format.
-A decryption cryptography algorithm is used with a different but matching private key, and the combination of the private and public key enables secure communication.
-A public key is like your bank account number.
+A cryptocurrency wallet also stores public addresses.
+Public addresses use an asymmetric-key encryption cryptography algorithm to convert a message into an unreadable format.
+A decryption cryptography algorithm is used with a different but matching private key, and the combination of the private key and public address enables secure communication.
+A public address is like your bank account number.
+It can be shared publicly whenever you intend to receive funds.

 Do you need multiple crypto wallets?

-No. You can use one digital wallet for trading multiple cryptocurrencies.
+No. You can use one digital wallet for storing and trading multiple cryptocurrencies.
 Many digital wallets support a multi-coin/multi-currency option, so you don’t need a separate crypto wallet to invest in each cryptocurrency

 How do wallets work?

 When people send you Bitcoin (BTC) or any other cryptocurrency, they are transferring access to their coins from their wallet address to yours.
-These digital currencies are attached to a public key.
+These digital currencies are attached to a public address.

-If you want to access these transferred cryptocurrencies or funds, you must match the private keys of your wallet with the public key attached to the cryptocurrencies you’ve received.
+If you want to access these transferred cryptocurrencies or funds, you must match the private keys of your wallet with the public address attached to the cryptocurrencies you’ve received.

-Once the public and private keys are matched, the digital currencies you’ve received are updated in your digital wallet.
+Once the public address and private key are matched, the digital currencies you’ve received are updated in your digital wallet.
 The balance of the sender’s digital wallet is updated with the decrease in their crypto balance.

 Types of cryptocurrency wallet